dgamma3/ResourcesForCompetencies/Competencies/Delivery.md

 ### What it looks like
 - Have a toolkit for approaching estimates from a short, medium, and long-term perspective
-- Able to break down stories into approachable chunks for delivery
 - Able to work to a set of features and negotiate trade-offs of the iron triangle with Product
 - Able to support Product from a business perspective (this doesn’t mean just agreeing)
 - Good understanding of delivery metrics and how they are used to help the team identify how they can improve as a group